The Last Battle: Plot

 They release Tirian and rescue Jewel.
 In the stable, Jill finds Puzzle, who comes to understand his folly and joins Tirian's side.
 A band of Dwarfs are also rescued, but their faith in Aslan has been shattered and they renounce their allegiance, proclaiming "the Dwarfs are for the Dwarfs".
 Only one Dwarf named Poggin remains faithful to Aslan and joins the group.
 Tirian learns that Shift and Rishda have inadvertently summoned the real Tash to Narnia when he and the others see him travelling north towards the stable.

 Farsight the Eagle arrives bearing grim news: Roonwit and the Narnian army loyal to Tirian have all been massacred by the Calormenes who have taken Cair Paravel in Tirian's absence.
 Tirian and his small force advance on the stable to expose the truth of Shift's deception.
 Ginger, sent in to aid in the deception, runs out in terror, having lost his ability to speak.
 Emeth, one of Rishda's men and a devout follower of Tash, insists on seeing his god.
-Rishda tries to dissuade him, but Emeth enters the empty stable.
-Angry at the deception in the name of Tash, he kills another soldier who was stationed in the stable to murder the rebellious Narnians, but Emeth then disappears.
+Rishda tries to dissuade him, but Emeth enters the stable and finds another soldier who was stationed inside to murder the rebellious Narnians.
+Angry at the deception, he kills the soldier before vanishing.

-Outside the stable, Tirian's group engages Shift and the Calormenes, but most of the remaining Narnians on either side are all either killed or sacrificed to Tash by being thrown into the stable.
-Tirian throws Shift into the stable and Tash devours Shift.
+Outside the stable, Tirian's group engages Shift and the Calormenes, but most of the remaining Narnians on either side are all either killed or thrown into the stable.
+Tirian throws Shift into the stable and Tash devours him.
 Realising that real danger lies in the stable, the terrified Rishda offers the remaining Narnians as sacrifices to avoid the wrath of Tash.
 Tirian, left alone and fighting for his life, drags Rishda into the stable and finds himself in a vast and lush plain.
 Tash seizes Rishda and advances on Tirian, but is stopped by the "Friends of Narnia": Digory Kirke, Polly Plummer, Peter Pevensie and his siblings Edmund and Lucy.
 Susan is absent as she has ceased to believe in Narnia.
 Peter orders Tash to return to his realm and Tash vanishes with Rishda in his clutches.
+Tirian discovers that the door to the stable has become a portal.